 Advancing Methods in Conservation Behavior

-For my research, I always try to employ the most cutting-edge and effective methods available.
-I use motion-sensor speakers and cameras, novel techniques in DNA metabarcoding, spatial analysis tools, and citizen science to investigate the links between humans and wildlife.
-My approach to conservation research is built on a belief that we need to continue to advance our methods in order to both learn about and create solutions to conservation problems.
+In my research, I strive to employ the most cutting-edge and effective methods available.
+I use motion-sensor cameras, playback experiments, novel techniques in DNA metabarcoding, spatial analysis tools, and citizen science to investigate the links between humans and wildlife.
+My approach to conservation research is built on a belief that we need to continue to advance our methodologies in order to both learn about and create solutions to modern conservation problems.

 Conservation success relies on the accessibility, relatability, and relevance of conservation science to the public.
 My mission as a conservation biologist includes the dissemination of scientific information to the public and encouraging public involvement in science.
 I achieve this primarily through public talks and field trips, citizen science, and social media.